[[caption-width-right:300:Felix and Chaplin, striking a pose.]]

 * PlagiarismInFiction: When Felix imitates Chaplin, he accuses him of "stealing his stuff".

-* PublicDomainAnimation: This cartoon is nearly 100 years old now and thus past its copyright.
+* PublicDomainAnimation: This cartoon is over 90 years old now and thus past its copyright.

 * ShapeShifting: At one point, Felix transforms into a briefcase in order to tag along with his owner to Hollywood.